HasnatSN/html-recipe/README.md

-# html-recipe

-HTML Project
-Just HTML
-Will be commited to my github account
+# HTML Recipes (No real design, therefore ugly)
+To learn some more HTML

+Click here 👉 [HTML Recipes](https://hasnatsn.github.io/html-recipes/ "HTML Recipes") 👈 for a live demo.